-Mulching Plug (HRM215)
+Mulching Plug

 The mulching plug contours the mower deck for efficient mulching.
+You can quickly remove the plug to install an optional grass bag.

-You can quickly remove the plug to install a grass bag or side-discharge chute, which are available as optional equipment.
+Raise the discharge guard and push the latch toward the outside when removing or installing the mulching plug.

-Raise the discharge guard to remove or install the mulching plug.
-When installing, be sure the plug is fully inserted, and the discharge guard is closed.
+When installing, be sure the plug is fully inserted and secured by the latch.
+The discharge guard must be closed and resting on top of the mulching plug tabs.